nncrypted/docker-nzedb/README.md

+# docker-nZEDb

+This is a fork of [Grimeton/docker-nzedb](https://github.com/Grimeton/docker-nzedb), which hasn't been updated for a couple of years now.
+Nevertheless, it's quite a neat image - which is why I forked it.

+The Docker image created by the Dockerfile in this repository contains the following changes:
+* Based on Ubuntu 18.04 [old: Ubuntu 16.10],
+* Uses PHP7.2 [old: PHP7.0],
+* Does not use GitHub OAuth tokens anymore (switch to branch `token` if you want to use Composer with OAuth tokens),
+* YYDecode has been removed for now, as it is not compatible with (the out-of-date) PHP7.0,
+* Remove php-mcrypt, as a) it is deprecated in PNP7.2 and b) is, to the extent of my knowledge, not being used by nZEDb.
+* Some messages were made more verbose.

+The Dockerfile and image are quite small.
+A lot of stuff will be configured when you run the container for the first time.
+This may take some time (in particular the installation of Composer modules).

+# README

 nZEDb container based on nZEDb from https://github.com/nZEDb/nZEDb This image is able to run under a different web root than "/".
 E.g. https://your.server/nzedb/